4 Way Street: Content

-The original double album LP came packaged in a gatefold sleeve without a track listing.
+The first release of the double album came packaged in a gatefold sleeve without a track listing.
 On the gatefold was a black-and-white picture of the band sitting on a bench, with the heads of Graham Nash and David Crosby framed by a wire clothes hanger hanging in front of them, with recording information and credits in the lower-right-hand corner.
 The only track listings appear on the album's labels and on the fold-out poster that also included full lyrics.

 At the time of these concerts in mid-1970, many songs included on the eventual album had yet to be released as part of the combined and individual work of the four principals.
 Crosby's "The Lee Shore" had been recorded during the sessions for Déjà Vu but would not appear until the band's 1991 box set, and his controversial ménage à trois composition "Triad," which had been recorded but not released by his former band The Byrds, had been recorded by Jefferson Airplane on their Crown of Creation album but this is the first issued performance by Crosby himself.
-"Love the One You're With" would be the hit single taken from Stephen Stills, Stills's debut solo album, released later that year 1970.
-"Chicago" by Nash would appear on his Songs for Beginners released in 1971, the same year as 4 Way Street, while "Right Between the Eyes" would be later surface as a demo on his box set Reflections.
+"Love the One You're With" would be the hit single taken from Stephen Stills, Stills's debut solo album, released later that year.
+"Chicago" by Nash would appear on his Songs for Beginners released in 1971, the same year as 4 Way Street, while "Right Between the Eyes" would later appear as a demo on his box set Reflections.
 "Don't Let It Bring You Down" and "Southern Man" by Young would be released on After the Gold Rush, his third album also released later that year.
-Young's "On the Way Home" had appeared on the final Buffalo Springfield album, but with a lead vocal by Richie Furay rather than Young.
+Young's "On the Way Home" had appeared on the final Buffalo Springfield album, Last Time Around, but with a lead vocal by Richie Furay rather than Young.
 Stills' "49 Bye-Byes/America's Children" medley interpolates the only top ten hit by Buffalo Springfield, his song "For What It's Worth."
 The band did include both sides of what was at the time of the shows their new record, the single "Ohio" and its B-side "Find the Cost of Freedom."